Deeksha29-stack/A_chat-app/README.md

 ![](./result.gif)

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)

-License: MIT